FreshBGN/s-icon-master/README.md

 Special thanks to:

--My friend Aureal, for giving me the inspiration for this project.
+<p>-My friend Aureal, for giving me the inspiration for this project.
 (He really needed this one!)

 ## Prerequisites
 -This app was built using .NET 6.0, and so requires .NET Runtime 6.0 or higher to run. ([.NET Download Link](https://dotnet.microsoft.com/en-us/download))